DemmyDemon/demmylock/README.md

 ## Did I miss anything?

-Yeah.
-Interior prop locks are not documented at all, and I probably forgot at least three important points.
+I probably forgot at least three important points, so feel free to let me know what they are.